Tranmere Rovers F.C.: Supporters and rivalries

-As of the end of the 2021–22 season, Tranmere had met the following teams most times in the Football League:
+As of the end of the 2022–23 season, Tranmere had met the following teams most times in the Football League:

 Tranmere Rovers Ladies

 Tranmere Rovers Ladies Football Club were founded in 1990.
-Based in the Wirral, they are affiliated with the men's team, and play home games at Villa Park, the home of Ashville F.C., in Wallasey.
+Based on the Wirral, they are affiliated with the men's team and play most of their home games at Ellesmere Port Sports Village.
 Between 1996 and 2004 they competed in the FA Premier League National Division, then the top tier of the English women's football pyramid.
-Since 2011, they have played in the North West Regional League, Premier Division.
-As of the start of the 2011–12 season, they have won the Cheshire Cup a record 11 times.
+As of 2025, they play in the North West Regional League, Premier Division.